mssamhan31/Solar-Curtailment/README.md

 ## Getting Started

 This project runs completely in python with common libraries using Jupyter Notebook.
 Hence, it is recommended to run the program in Jupyter Notebook as well.
 All the required raw data samples are available in [this link](https://unsw-my.sharepoint.com/:f:/g/personal/z5404477_ad_unsw_edu_au/EvguTkYy48RGiXaQE5aP1l4B2OriyWIwqvi29mUL_ReKDw?e=4ceZec).
+The dataset information are available in [this link](https://github.com/mssamhan31/Solar-Curtailment/blob/main/documentations/solar%20curtailment%20dataset%20information.docx)

 ## Tool Use Demonstration
 ### Input